bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 This will schedule a job array of 5 jobs of 20h each, so if all goes well, that's at least 4 days of not needing to do anything other than being on the lookout for potential crashes.

-XXX: need a troubleshooting section, but elsewhere in document that is not this training specific.
+XXX: need a troubleshooting section, but elsewhere in the document that is not this training specific.

 1. if one of the nodes gets a corrupted gpu, and the training crashes there is a risk that the next job in the training will get allocated the same node, in which case it'll crash again.
 We need a method to identify which node is corrupted, report that to assist@idris.fr so they know to fix it and exclude this node from the slurm job by adding a list of nodes to exclude as following:

 ```
 sbatch --exclude=r7i5n2,r7i5n6 ...
 ```
 but we currently have no way to identify which node is faulty.
-I think if we switch to pt-1.9.0 or higher where torch elastic replaces the usual launcher
+I think if we switch to pt-1.9.0 or higher where torch elastic replaces the usual launcher.
+Or we have to use dedicated log files per node via: `#SBATCH --output=%x-%j-%N.out`.

 ## Watching the training logs